NgKoaz/WebShopPHP/README.md

 ## Set up Apache
 - Then turn off Apache.
 - Open file httpd.conf in Apache config of XAMPP.
 Find something like `DocumentRoot "C:/xampp/htdocs" <Directory "C:/xampp/htdocs">`.
 You can easy find that by searching value `xampp/htdocs`.
 When you find it, you need to replace those two directory to root directory of project.
 Example in my case, I will replace those above with `C:\WebShopPHP`.
-- Find this string `extension=gd` and delete a semicolon before it to uncomment this line.
+- Find this string `extension=gd` in `php.ini` and delete a semicolon before it to uncomment this line.
 - Start Apache, and remember your HTTP port (not HTTPS).
 It can be 80 or 8080,... depends on your setting.